 Choosing a name for your blog is not an easy task.
 Here are some of the strategies that I used when I was trying to figure out a name for my blog.

 Stay away from short-lived names

 For example, if you want to start a travel blog, it might not be a good idea to name you blog “’20s on the road.”
-If you confine yourself to a specific age, time, or geographic area (unless you plan to blog specifically about it), you might have a tough time rebranding your website later on.
+If you confine yourself to a specific age, time, or geographic area (unless you plan to blog specifically about it), you might have a tough time rebranding your website as it evolves.

 Skip popular monikers

-Stay away from names that have been used by established, successful bloggers, because there’s little chance that using part of their name ( Wandering, Adventurous, etc.) will help you stand out.
+Stay away from the names or their variations that have been used by established, successful bloggers, because there’s little chance that using part of their name ( Wandering, Adventurous, etc.) will help you stand out.
 Every niche has leading bloggers, and before you start a blog, you should research them.

-Look for areas that haven’t been covered by other bloggers.
-However, make sure that the topics you plan to cover still generate enough interest.
-You can do this by conducting a keyword research.
-More on this below.
+Look for areas that have NOT been covered by other bloggers.
+But make sure that the topics you plan to cover still generate enough interest.
+So, if you want to blog about traveling with your pet, make sure there’s enough interest in this topic.
+And you can do it by conducting a keyword research.
+More about it below 😊